kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 And this is all you need to do.
 The `kumuluzee-core` package provides the class `com.kumuluz.ee.EeApplication` with a main method that will bootstrap your app.
 If you have your project opened in an IDE (IntelliJ, Eclipse, ...), you can now start the microservice creating a new run configuration, selecting `Java application` and enter the above class as the `Main class` attribute.
 If however you are looking to run it from the terminal (as will be the case on a server and various PaaS environments), then you run it directly from the class files in the target directory.

-> Note: If you forget to add the `webapp` folder or accidentally misplace it, KumuluzEE will warn you with very descriptive messages.
+NOTE: If you forget to add the `webapp` folder or accidentally misplace it, KumuluzEE will warn you with very descriptive messages.

 To do so, you must include the `maven-dependency-plugin` to your `pom.xml` file, which will copy all your dependencies together with your classes.